ionic-team/ionic-docs/docs/api/grid.md

 ## Fixed Grid

-By default, the grid will take up 100% width.
+Grids take up 100% width of their container.
 By adding the `fixed` property to the grid, the width will be set based on the screen size.
 The width of the grid for each breakpoint is listed in the table below, but it can be customized.
 For more information, see [Customizing the Grid](#customizing-the-grid).
 Open the below example in StackBlitz and resize the screen to see the grid width change.

 | Name | Value  | Description                                       |
 | ---- | ------ | ------------------------------------------------- |